 A myriad of techniques is available to elicit behaviors and products that can provide evidence around claims of these sorts.
 Techniques discussed at the workshop included think-alouds, worked examples, exit slips, having the learner annotate or mark up visualizations, focus groups, logging data from interactive visualizations, eye-tracking, various kinds of interviews, concept mapping, classroom clickers, written assessments, and having students create a visualization or a portfolio.
 Many of the activities used to foster skill with visualizations also generate student products that are suitable for assessment.

 The workshop conveners thank the attendees for their wise insights and enthusiastic collaboration during the workshop.
 Able logistical, organizational and web support were provided by Monica Bruckner, Beth Lively, and Mia Velazquez.
 The usefulness and accuracy of the website were greatly improved through invited reviews by Kristen St. John and Michael Stieff.
-Thanks also to Mitchell Awalt of SERC for facilitating the webinar at which workshop findings were disseminated.

 Funding has been provided by the National Science Foundation through grant DRL-1743234 to Temple University, and by NASA through grant NNX15AG04G to James Madison University.
 Any opinions, findings, and conclusions or recommendations expressed on this website are those of the authors and do not necessarily reflect the views of the funders.